 The problem: "Most people have unrealistic expectations," says Cynthia Sass, a nutritionist and author.
 "They decide this is the year they're going to completely change everything about their diet," Sass says.
 "That's just too hard to do."

-Willpower isn't the issue, says Sass.
+Willpower isn't the issue.
 "Willpower is about depriving yourself, and nobody gets excited about that.
-Besides, depriving yourself is depressing and leads to bingeing.
-Focus on the positives -- you feel better, have more energy, when you eat healthy."
+Besides, depriving yourself is depressing and leads to bingeing," Sass says. " Focus on the positives -- you feel better, have more energy, when you eat healthy."

-When making dietary changes, "start small," she says.
+When making dietary changes, "start small," Sass says.
 "Set a few realistic goals.
 In the long run, you'll have better self-esteem and more self-confidence because you'll actually stick with them."

 - Drink fewer sodas and other sweetened drinks, like iced tea.
 A big bottle of a juice-based drink can contain 300 calories -- and those calories add up.
 Drink water instead.
 Or mix juice and water, so you're not drinking something so heavily loaded with sugar.

-- Aim to eat five servings of fruits and vegetables every day.
+- Meet your goal.
+Aim to eat at least five servings of fruits and vegetables every day.

-- Buy pre-cut fruits and vegetables, so you can grab them when you're hungry.
+- Buy pre-cut fruits and vegetables,.
+Convenience makes you more likely to choose them when you're hungry.